gromeck/CWP-Mockup/README.md

 Clicking on a track symbol within a range of 3nm will open an info window showing track details.

+In the lower part of the display, the current performance values are displayed, which are:

+ - number tracks the client processes,
+ - the rendering time in milliseconds,
+ - the refresh rate in milliseconds, as well as in frames per second (FPS).

 ## What does the label show?

 The label is organized in three lines.